 There are no appeal rights available with respect to the refusal of an Amendment.
-The applicant, however, can request either the Council or the WAPC to reconsider its decision.
+As a matter of practice (rather than by regulation), the Minister can be requested to revisit the decision that has been made.

 In this case, the Minister is requested to reconsider her decision to refuse Amendment 13, as Council supported Amendment 13.